Wolves are Laying with Lambs

 The “branch from the root of Jesse” refers to Jesus, who came from Jesse’s lineage.
 Jesse fathered David, and Jesus came through David’s lineage (cf. Matt.
 1:1–16 and Isa.
 11:1).

 The apostle Paul quoted this Isaiah passage, too, because it was being fulfilled during his ministry: “‘Rejoice, O Gentiles, with His people!’
 And again: ‘Praise the Lord, all you Gentiles!
 Laud Him, all you peoples!’
 And again, Isaiah says: ‘There shall be a root of Jesse; And He who shall rise to reign over the Gentiles, In Him the Gentiles shall hope’” (Rom.
 15:9–12; see also Eph.
 2:11–15, 3:3–6).
 The reason Paul quoted this passage from Isaiah is because it was finally coming to pass in his day.
-Gentiles were coming to Jesus.
+Gentiles from all over the nations were coming to Jesus.

 Since the Gentiles were coming to the Lord, then this is when the “friendly animal” verses must have been fulfilled too.
+After all, it would all happen “in that day.”

 What, then, do these verses refer to?
 They refer to life in the new covenant age, where Jews and Gentiles—which had traditionally been enemies—would finally get along and worship the God of the Bible together.